menelaoszetas1990/ICOS_bentoML_Models/README.md

 To install requirements use:
 pip install -r .\requirements.txt

-**rnn.py** is the main file created by Anastasios Giannopoulos.
+**src/RNN/rnn.py** is the main file created by Anastasios Giannopoulos.
+The models created by running this file are saved to src/RNN/models folder with keras save model.

+**src/Anomaly_Detector/Anomaly_Detector.py** is the file created by Anastasios Giannopoulos for Anomaly Detection.
-The models created by running this file are saved to models folder
+The models created by running this file are saved to src/Anomaly_Detector/models folder with pkl.

-**BentoML_save.py** transfers the created model from rnn.py to bentoML.
+**BentoML_save_{}.py** transfers the created models to bentoML. rnn -> keras
+Anomaly_Detector -> scikit learn

-**BentoML_load.py** loads the saved models and runs a sample validation.
+**BentoML_load_{}.py** loads the saved models and runs a sample validation.